 - Swollen glands in the neck and other parts of the body

 - Drooling for children

-Also, if you have been infected by the virus, you can reduce the number of outbreaks by:
+Additionally, if you have the virus, you can lessen the frequency of outbreaks by:

-- Avoiding stress and colds or flu which can trigger cold sores.
+- Avoiding stress and colds or flu, which can be a trigger.

 - Use lip balm and sunscreen as too much sunlight causes cold sores to flare.

-- Consult with your doctor if cold sores appear often.
-Treatments may help reduce the prevalence of the sores.
+- Consult your doctor if they appear frequently.
+Treatments may help to reduce the recurrence of sores.